 In keeping with our commitment to AIS-R’s Mission and the safety and well-being of our students and community, AIS-R has adopted a comprehensive Child Protection Policy based upon international law, Council of International Schools Standards and Practices, and the United Nations Convention on the Rights of the Child.
-These laws guided the creation of AIS-R’s Child Protection Policy and define the standards by which all students are to be treated as a member of the AIS-R community.
+These policies guided the creation of AIS-R’s Child Protection Policy and define the standards by which all students are to be treated as a member of the AIS-R community.

 Accompanying AIS-R’s Child Protection Policy is the Child Protection Education Program, developed and implemented by AIS-R’s Child Protection Task Force, AIS-R’s Leadership Team and K-12 counselors and teachers.
 This program has been specially designed for K-12 students and focuses on the four key concepts of child protection education: Value, Identify, Access and Act.
 These concepts enable students, faculty, staff and parents to recognize, respond to, and report cases of child maltreatment – including physical maltreatment, emotional maltreatment, sexual maltreatment and neglect, involving adults and/or peers.

 AIS-R’s Child Protection Education Program is extended beyond our K-12 students to include faculty and staff training and parent education sessions.
 Annually, faculty and staff attend mandatory Child and Teacher Protection Training learning sessions twice each year.
-These sessions include information about how to recognize, respond to, and report child maltreatment, the process by which a faculty, staff and/or community member can make a report, and ways in which faculty and staff can protect themselves from allegations of child maltreatment.
-Our K-12 counselors and principals also offer information sessions to our parent community about AIS-R’s Child Protection Policy annually during our PTSO Coffee Mornings and through parent information sessions.
+These sessions include information about how to recognize, respond to, and report child maltreatment, the process by which a faculty, staff and/or community member can make a report, and ways in which faculty and staff can avoid scenarios that could lead to allegations of child maltreatment.
+Our K-12 counselors and principals also offer information sessions to our parent community about AIS-R’s Child Protection Policy annually during our PTSO Coffee Mornings and through divisional parent information sessions.

 Maintaining the mental health, well-being, and safety of our students and community members is a critical role which AIS-R takes seriously, and our comprehensive policy as well as education programs uphold our commitment to this vitally important issue.